aaronkai/portfolio-sveltekit/src/routes/blogposts/serverless.md

 date: 2022-01-28 16:30:00
 title: Serverless v0.1
-description: Wherein a new dev learns about serverless tech
+description: Wherein a new dev learns about serverless tech.
 ---

 ## I didn't actually know what serverless was 🤔